-One Law for All invite you to a webinar on marriage law in the UK and the need for changes to give minority women justice.
-It takes place against the backdrop of the Law Commission’s review of marriage laws in the UK.
+On 28 January 2021 One Law for All and Southall Black Sisters organised a webinar on marriage law in the UK and the need for changes to give minority women justice.
+It took place against the backdrop of the Law Commission’s review of marriage laws in the UK.

-Speakers include: One Law for All Co-Spokesperson Gita Sahgal, Southall Black Sisters Director Pragna Patel, Survivor of domestic abuse and a religious-only marriage Uzma and Women’s Rights Campaigner Yasmin Rehman.
-There will be a video message from Yehudis Fletcher.
-The webinar will be chaired by One Law for All Co-Spokesperson Maryam Namazie and will discuss how the law as it stands does not recognise the experiences of many minority women who are abused, deceived or coerced into having religious marriages only.
-It will also call for a law that requires all religious marriages to be registered and for a religious marriage to be deemed void where women are coerced, deceived or threatened into only having a religious marriage.
+It discussed how the law as it stands does not recognise the experiences of many minority women who are abused, deceived or coerced into having religious marriages only.
+It also called for a law that requires all religious marriages to be registered and for a religious marriage to be deemed void where women are coerced, deceived or threatened into only having a religious marriage.
+See the full discussion below.

 A recent Court of Appeal case rightly decided that English courts should not recognise religious marriages, however, by refusing to consider such marriages as void, the Court prevented minority women from gaining much needed access to legal remedies.